Tennessee in Pictures: 15 Beautiful Places to Photograph

 - 8. Forks of the River Wildlife Management Area

 - 9. Ruby Falls

 - 13. Scenic Mountain Roads

 1. Great Smoky Mountains

 The most scenic and picturesque place in Tennessee is Great Smoky Mountain National Park just outside of Gatlinburg.
+If you're a nature lover, this is one of the best things to do in Tennessee.
 Take a drive along the Newfound Gap Road and park at one of the scenic overlooks to capture the mountain landscape at its best moments.
 During sunrises and sunsets, a rainbow of colors rises out of the valleys.

 2. Nashville at night

 The bright lights of Nashville have a vibrant energy, which is perhaps why so many tourists and musicians are drawn to the city.
 The nighttime scenery extends beyond the neon signs and the activity of the music strip.
 The evening skyline of Nashville is best captured from the Cumberland River.

 - Read More: Top-Rated Tourist Attractions in Nashville

 The World's Fair Park in downtown Knoxville is one of the most iconic shots to capture in Tennessee.
 It was the location for the 1982 World's Fair and now serves as an entertainment venue for the city.
 The best view of the city is from the observation deck on the 4th level of the Sunsphere in the middle of the park.
 It has 360-degree views that encompass Knoxville and the Tennessee River.